Coronavirus: how to take the C.A.L.M.E.R approach to stress and anxiety

 Acknowledge the source of stress, and how it impacts upon you

 Identifying an issue is the first step in fixing it.
 If it’s spending too much time watching the news, or receiving too many forwarded Whatsapp messages of dubious origin, turn off the television and mute your app.
 It’s one of the easiest ways to reduce stress.

 Dedicate some time each day (or however often you find most helpful) to catch up with the day’s events, rather than oversaturating yourself by keeping up to date with every news bulletin.
 Gather your information from trusted sources, such as the WHO website and your local health authority’s platforms, to help you to distinguish facts from rumours.

 Listen to how you’re feeling mentally and physically

-Even though we all know that the restrictions we are all living under are for very good reasons, it’s normal to become frustrated or angry from time to time.
+Even though we all know that the different restrictions we are all living under are for very good reasons, it’s normal to become frustrated or angry from time to time.

 Imagining the worst-case scenario can lead to feeling restless and fearful, and many of us (even those living with others) might be feeling very lonely at the moment.
 These are all completely reasonable things to be feeling, so don’t berate yourself if you’re having a bad day.

 Manage ways to manage your stress and regain control